 It only functions as a freestanding unit.
 It cannot be installed as a built-in unit.

 The 18 bottle unit has an efficient compressor cooling system plus superior insulation to maintain the stable environment that is needed.
 Its double-paned glass door not only keeps the interior insulated but also protects your collection from harmful UV light that can damage the tannins and overall flavor of your wine.

 The door also has a reinforced rubber gasket that ensures an airtight seal every time and keeps out moisture, so conditions inside your wine cooler remain ideal.
 Its unique fan system operates silently while still circulating air evenly throughout the cooler.
-The shelves are rearrangeable so they can accommodate varying bottle sizes from pinot noir to champagne, so you can be sure your collection ages comfortably.
-It has an adjustable temperature range of 41º – 64ºF.
+The shelves are rearrangeable.
+They can accommodate varying bottle sizes from pinot noir to champagne, so you can be sure your collection ages comfortably.
+It has an adjustable temperature range of 41-64ºF.

 It comes with a built-in lock.